rust-lang/rust/book/src/development/writing_tests.md

 ```

 Without actual lint logic to emit the lint when we see a `foo` function name,
-these tests are still quite meaningless.
+this test will just pass, because no lint will be emitted.
+However, we can now
-However, we can now run the test with the following command:
+run the test with the following command:

 ```sh
 $ TESTNAME=foo_functions cargo uitest